-The Class Teacher / Intervention Teacher
+The Role of the Class Teacher

 The SEN Code of Practice clearly acknowledges the important role fulfilled by the class teacher, he /she is responsible and accountable for all pupils including those with SEND.
 Teachers will follow the graduated response when identifying needs of pupils and make reasonable adjustments to support them in their learning.
 If difficulties continue then the SENDCo will become involved.